Environmental Protection Agency (EPA).

 These regulations are being promulgated under authority of SDWA sections 1422 and 1450, 42 U.S.C.
 300h-1 and 300j-9.

 For states that seek approval for UIC programs under SDWA section 1422, the EPA has promulgated a regulation setting forth the applicable procedures and substantive requirements, codified in 40 CFR part 145.
-It includes requirements for state permitting programs (by reference to certain provisions of 40 CFR parts 124 and 144), compliance evaluation programs, Start Printed Page 22950enforcement authority, and information sharing.
+It includes requirements for state permitting programs (by reference to certain provisions of 40 CFR parts 124 and 144), compliance evaluation programs, enforcement authority, and information sharing.

 B. Public Participation Activities Conducted by the State of North Dakota